Last updated on June 7th, 2020 at 08:28 pm

 If you’re confused about the timeline and sequence of events for a reverse 1031 exchange, we made this helpful infographic.
 A qualified intermediary for a reverse exchange is absolutely necessary.\

 For example, let’s assume you sell an existing property for $400,000.
 Then you purchase a $250,000 property and add $150,000 of tax free improvements.
 Investors use the construction exchange as it offers more flexibility than a typical delayed or reverse exchange.
 You can buy replacement properties that are the same value or higher without worrying about boot.
+The 1031 exchange for dummies is a great cost savings tool!
 Also, you can buy low priced properties or vacant land and build a building on it.

 You do need to meet three main requirements or rules to do an improvement exchange.
 These are:

 - The equity from your previous property must be spent on completed improvements or the down payment by day 180

 - You must receive “substantially the same property” on day 180 as what you identified by the 45th day.
 This means you cannot submit blueprints to add a pool to an apartment complex, and then build a gym instead